The purpose of this policy is to outline the Council’s position towards a Smokefree New Zealand

 This Smokefree policy is part of Council’s response to this legislative and government policy direction and is about encouraging people to refrain from smoking in public spaces, Council-owned facilities and public outdoor areas.
 Compliance with the policy is voluntary and it will not be enforced by Council staff.

 The policy also contributes to the following Community Outcomes stated in Council’s Long Term Plan:

 - People enjoying a high quality of life

 3.0 Key Definitions

 Public Outdoor Areas refers to Council controlled playgrounds, public sports grounds and facilities specifically listed in this policy.

 Council controlled means either owned by Council or Council has legislative responsibility for the facility.

 Educational Approach means encouragement by means of educational signage rather than enforcement.

-- Council supports the concept of a Smokefree New Zealand and smokefree public areas
+- Council supports the concept of Smokefree Aotearoa and smokefree public areas

-- Council will work collaboratively with all stakeholders towards a Smokefree New Zealand.
+- Council will work collaboratively with all stakeholders towards Smokefree Aotearoa.